ageron/handson-ml2/README.md

 ### Want to install this project on your own machine?

-If you have a working Python 3.5+ environment and git is installed, then an easy way to install this project and its dependencies is using pip.
+If you have a working Python 3.5+ environment and git is installed, then this project and its dependencies can be installed with pip.
 Open a terminal and run the following commands (do not type the `$` signs, they just indicate that this is a terminal command):

     $ git clone https://github.com/ageron/handson-ml2.git
     $ cd handson-ml2